 - Creatine: Boosting Muscles and Increasing Brain PowerCreatine is an amino acid used in muscle tissue and the brain for energy in times of stress.
 Genes play a role in creatine synthesis.
 Find out what the research shows about creatine supplements for muscle mass and cognitive function.

-- What is MTHFR?
-Is it important?The MTHFR gene is important for how your body utilizes folate (vitamin B9) for creating neurotransmitters, detoxifying toxicants, and maintaining a healthy heart.
+- MTHFR Mutation: What is it?
+How to check your raw data.The MTHFR gene is important for how your body utilizes folate (vitamin B9) for creating neurotransmitters, detoxifying toxicants, and maintaining a healthy heart.
 Check your 23andMe or AncestryDNA data for the MTHFR C677T and A1298C variants.

 My Story…